fwojciec/w11i.me/src/posts/nextjs-userouter-testing.md

 Why does the error occur in the first place?
 The `useRouter` hook is basically a shortcut for accessing values from Next's `RouterContext`.
 Therefore, in order to be able to test a component which relies on the `useRouter` hook we need to wrap the tested component with a `RouterContext.Provider`.

-My solution to this problem is using a simple higher order function which takes two arguments - a component (or a component tree) and an optional object with optional router prop values - and returns a component (or a component tree) wrapped in a configured `RouterContext.Provider`.
+My solution to this problem is using a simple higher order function which takes two arguments - a component (or a component tree) and an optional object with optional router prop values - and returns the component passed in as the first argument wrapped in a configured `RouterContext.Provider`.
 Here's the (TypeScript) code:

 ```typescript
 import React from 'react'